 The ILPO conducts a satisfaction survey of customers on an annual basis.
-This survey addresses quality and other customer satisfaction parameters for national and international patent applications and PCT international applications.
+This survey addresses quality and other customer satisfaction parameters for national and international patent applications.
 The results of customer surveys are evaluated and taken into consideration for possible future amendments to ILPO internal guidelines.